 I did a national search in 2011 using an Internet information service for manufacturers of desks similar to the UniDesk, searching for a manufacturer who would manufacture the UniDesk in larger quantities and ship them to customers for me as an independent contractor, also offering to license the rights to the UniDesk for a royalty.

-I did not have any takers.
+I hsd no takers.
 The consensus among the respondents was there was no way they could manufacture the desk at a price that would sell in the US at a profit.
-One of my respondents pointed out, even if it did sell at a profit, some low wage manufacturer overseas using slave labor would produce a knock off model that would sell in the US, infringing my US patent, at a price much lower than the price at which it could be produced by US manufacturers using US labor.
+One of the respondents pointed out, even if it did sell at a profit, some low wage manufacturer overseas using sweat shop labor would produce a knock off model that would sell in the US, infringing my US patent, at a price much lower than the price it could sold for produced by US labor.

 Following is a passage from Born to Learn, on page 232:

 "A relevant question is, “Why do most people not learn as much as they might?”
-Heeding my advice in this book answering this question, here is my subjective answer, answering the Three Adult Questions.
+Heeding my advice in this book answering this question, here is my subjective answer, answering the Three Adult Questions—What is the problem?
+What are the Alternatives?
+What do you Recommend?.
 The problem of most humans not learning as much as they might is caused by subjectively not-OK parents, teachers, neighborhoods, communities, schools, religions, businesses, corporations, governments and cultures that script people to be less OK, functional, knowledgeable and rational than they would have been had they been taught and influenced in OK ways.
 What are the alternatives?
 The fundamental alternatives are business as usual or change.
 What do you recommend?
 I recommend all humans, especially parents, attempting to teach, train or educate humans, especially children, be required to use a classroom de-Gamer and a circle classroom layout at least some of the time in their educational activities and discussions—to cathect all ego states and encourage I’m OK—You’re OK, Adult—Adult transactions—while answering and discussing the Three Adult Questions: What is the problem?
 What are the alternatives?
 What do you recommend?"

 The Three Adult Questions apply to anything that might have been experienced or read.
 Why and how to use a circle classroom layout and a classroom de-Gamer is a major focus of Born to Learn.
 Most adults and some children sometimes teach other people.
 Parents, managers, and others naturally teach children and adults in rooms laid out in various ways.
 The most common layout is the row and column layout with the teacher standing up talking in front using a Parent ego state, as supposed learners sit and listen in their Adapted Child ego states, and hopefully stay awake.